Some services differ by area. Select your area so we can show you the most relevant information to you.

 • feeling sick with loss of appetite

-• vomiting (including undigested food or bowel fluid)
+• vomiting (including undigested food)

 • constipation (no solid motion or wind)